Implications for the formation of Oort cloud-like structures and interstellar comets in dense environments: Dynamical evolution of a debris disk in dense environments

 \subsection{Extended models}

-In this section, we present the analysis and results of the \exto and \extn\ models (see Section \ref{sec2} and Table \ref{table1} for detailed initial conditions).
-First, we analyse the dynamical evolution of an extended debris disk (ranging from $40$ to $1000$ au) subject to a single close stellar encounter (Section \ref{sec3.1.1}).
-Subsequently, we investigate the disk evolution under multiple stellar encounters in an open cluster environment (Section \ref{Nenc_ss}).
+In this section we present the analysis and results of the \exto and \extn\ models (see Sect. \ref{sec2} and Table \ref{table1} for detailed initial conditions).
+First, we analyse the dynamical evolution of an extended debris disk (ranging from $40$ to $1000$ au) subject to a single close stellar encounter (Sect. \ref{sec3.1.1}).
+Subsequently, we investigate the disk evolution under multiple stellar encounters in an open cluster environment (Sect. \ref{Nenc_ss}).